 The bags from 3vgear are great because they are covered with MOLLE webbing.
-This means that organization is truly limited to the user.
-That said, if you are not in the market for organizer or adding cost and packs to your get home bag.
 You will come away with more than enough support, in terms of organization.

 The main pocket features a padded laptop sleeve, that fits most 15-inch laptops.
 The second main compartment offers a collection of overlapping mesh storage pockets that can be used to store items of all sizes.
 The larger front pocket also offers a number a smaller, but similar, layout.

 The back panel of the Velox II is EVA molded and vented to provide you with some serious airflow.
 This helps with both comfort and water loss.
 You could be combating both if you have to make a get home run on a sweltering summer day.

 The shoulders straps are highly adjustable and padded.
 The waist and sternum straps are adjustable, and this makes a world of difference when carrying a load.
 As a get home bag the Velox is going to offer you the comfort of carrying a smaller and more balanced bag while having the space to carry like a much larger bag.